tarantool/doc/doc/enterprise/audit.rst

 The :ref:`snapshot_count <cfg_checkpoint_daemon-checkpoint_count>` value
 determines the number of kept snapshots.
-Configuration values are primarily set in the configuration files but :doc:`can be overridden </book/cartridge/cartridge_api/modules/cartridge.argparse>` with environment variables and command-line arguments.
+Configuration values are primarily set in the configuration files but can be overridden with environment variables and command-line arguments.
 So, it's best to check both the values in the configuration files and the actual values using the console: